-- An overview of the sustainability objectives of Waterfront Toronto - (this content will be provided by Waterfront Toronto); A summary of the green building features incorporated in the - building; - Maintenance requirements and recommendations for all in-suite equipment; - Operation instructions for in-suite equipment; - List of products used in base building that occupants should consider, such as low VOC paint, carpet, energy efficient light bulbs, etc.; - Housekeeping policy, including a list of available green cleaners; - Information about further opportunities for involvement in environmental initiatives across the city (e.g. car-sharing, urban agriculture, etc.) (This content will be provided by Waterfront Toronto). - Signage placed around the building teaching occupants and visitors about the green features of the building and sustainability objectives of Waterfront Toronto. - Support material for Service Contracts (landscaping, snow removal, housekeeping, etc.). - Instructions to the condominium corporations on how consumption-based billing may be implemented based on the provisions installed as per the "Smart Building" requirement.
+- Occupant suite operating manual that includes: - An overview of the sustainability objectives of Waterfront Toronto (this content will be provided by Waterfront Toronto); - A summary of the green building features incorporated in the building; - Maintenance requirements and recommendations for all in-suite equipment; - Operation instructions for in-suite equipment; - Repair instructions for in-suite equipment; - List of products used in base building that occupants should consider, such as low VOC paint, carpet, energy efficient light bulbs, etc.; - Housekeeping policy, including a list of available green cleaners; - Information about further opportunities for involvement in environmental initiatives across the city (e.g. car-sharing, urban agriculture, etc.) (This content will be provided by Waterfront Toronto). - Signage placed around the building teaching occupants and visitors about the green features of the building and sustainability objectives of Waterfront Toronto. - Support material for Service Contracts (landscaping, snow removal, housekeeping, etc.). - Instructions to the condominium corporations on how consumption-based billing may be implemented based on the provisions installed as per the "Smart Building" requirement.